 If you would like to know more about curriculum subjects, please click the links below.
 Subject overviews can also be found on the tabs to the right.

-We use Oxford Reading Scheme and Twinkl Rhino Readers Scheme from the Early Years to Year 2 as our reading scheme, supplemented by additional free reading books from the school or class library.
+We use Twinkl Rhino Readers Scheme from the Early Years to Year 2 as our phonics and early reading scheme, these books carefully follow and match our phonics scheme and are supplemented by additional reading books which we encourage parents to share with their children.

 RSE and Health Education (PSHRE):-